-Dr. Anthony Fauci Says Death Threats Won’t Deter Him: ‘This Is The Life I’ve Chosen, And I’m Doing It’
+Dr. Anthony Fauci Says Death Threats Won’t Deter Him: ‘This Is The Life I’ve Chosen And I’m Doing It’

 Fauci expanded on the reports in an appearance on CBS This Morning on Thursday, saying he is used to being under pressure from his work in addressing epidemics and won’t let threats stop him from doing his job.

-“You know, it’s my job and this is the life I’ve chosen and I’m doing it,” he said.
-“Obviously there is a lot of pressure and I would be foolish to deny that.
-That’s what I do.
-I’ve been through crises like this before dating back 37 years to the very beginning of the aids epidemic.
-We’ve got a job to do, and we’ve just go to do it.”
+“You know, it’s my job.
+This is the life I’ve chosen and I’m doing it,” he said.
+“Obviously there is a lot of pressure and I would be foolish to deny that, but that’s what I do.
+I’ve been through crises like this before dating back, you know, 37 years from the very beginning of the HIV epidemic.
+It’s a job to do, and we’ve just go to do it.”

 Fauci has reportedly carried significant sway with Trump and influence over his decision-making process regarding the federal response to the outbreak.
 The CNN report noted that it was Fauci and Dr. Deborah Birx who convinced Trump to extend shutdown guidelines after presenting models that showed between 100,000 and 200,000 people could die.

 Prior to this, Trump had been floating the idea of reopening the country on Easter, April 12, going against the advice of medical experts who say the country needs to remain shut down for weeks longer in order to slow the spread of the virus.
-Trump had also previously downplayed the severity of the virus, saying it would soon go away in the United States, but has since addressed it in much more serious terms.
+Trump had also previously downplayed the severity of the virus, saying it would soon go away in the United States but has since addressed it in much more serious terms.

 The report did not specify what kind of threat Fauci had received, or the reason behind it.